 Worksites are supposed to be safe, but thousands of people nationwide still sustain injuries when doing work tasks.
 Regardless of how an injury happened or whether an employer followed the rules, workers’ comp benefits should be available to those hurt on-the-job.
 A personal injury attorney in Charlotte, NC can help you to determine if your injury is considered work-related, which would mean you are entitled to benefits.

-Auger & Auger provides representation to clients who sustain all different kinds of workplace injuries.
+Auger & Auger Accident and Injury Lawyers provides representation to clients who sustain all different kinds of workplace injuries.
 We offer a free evaluation of your case, and can help to ensure you get the benefits that you deserve.
 We’ll also answer questions including:

 - What are the most common workplace injuries?